Estimating treatment effects with competing intercurrent events in randomized controlled trials: Future directions

 \section{Future directions}

-In this study, we address the challenges posed by ICEs in RCTs by proposing methods to handle competing ICEs.
-We classify ICEs into treatment-related and treatment-unrelated events and apply different strategies to identify a clinically meaningful causal effect.
-For treatment-related ICEs, which are often informative about a patient’s outcome, we use a composite variable strategy that assigns an outcome value indicative of treatment failure.
-For treatment-unrelated ICEs, we apply a hypothetical strategy, assuming their timing is conditionally independent of the outcome given treatment and baseline covariates, and envisioning a scenario in which such events do not occur.
-The central thesis of this paper is to address the challenge of competing ICEs, where the first ICE censors all subsequent ones.
+In this study, we address the challenges posed by IEs in RCTs by proposing methods to handle competing IEs.
+We classify IEs into effect-informative and effect-uninformative events and apply different strategies to identify a clinically meaningful causal effect.
+For effect-informative IEs, which are often informative about a patient’s outcome, we use a composite variable strategy that assigns an outcome value indicative of treatment failure.
+For effect-uninformative IEs, we apply a hypothetical strategy, assuming their timing is conditionally independent of the outcome given treatment and baseline covariates, and envisioning a scenario in which such events do not occur.
+The central thesis of this paper is to address the challenge of competing IEs, where the first IE censors all subsequent ones.
 In this paper, we propose a principled framework that carefully formulates the estimand, establishes its nonparametric identification and semiparametric estimation theory, and introduces weighting, outcome regression, and doubly robust estimators.
-While our proposed framework provides a rigorous and flexible approach for handling competing ICEs in RCTs, several challenges and extensions remain open for future research.
+While our proposed framework provides a rigorous and flexible approach for handling competing IEs in RCTs, several challenges and extensions remain open for future research.